MMA Unified rules

 The WFC Cage

-Bouts take place in a WFC Cage.
+Bouts take place in a CAGE.
 The floor is covered with a protective, shock absorbing mat 50mm in thickness, with a clean, tightly stretched canvas covering.
 The covering is securely attached outside the cage sides.
 The cage uprights are covered with a smooth padded material.
-The cage platform is solidly constructed, stable and level, and has have no uneven areas.
-The size of the WFC Cage is 7m x 7m with a fighting area of 6m x 6m inside the fenced area.
+The cage platform is solidly constructed, stable and level, and has no uneven areas.
+The size of the WFC cage is 8m inside a fighting area.

 The official WFC weight classes are as follows:

 An official WFC weigh-in will take place 24 hours before the bouts begin, in the presence of the opponents and an authorized official.
 The official WFC weigh-in is the responsibility of the WFC.
 WFC uses calibrated weighing scales.
 Any calibration of the scales is made by an authorized official prior to the weigh-in commencing and is witnessed by an independent person.